numerica-ideas/community/terraform/auto-scaling-group-on-aws-with-terraform/README.md

 }
 ```

-Create a file named `vpc.tf` with the following content:
+Create a file named `vpc.tf` with the content below:

 ```
 resource "aws_vpc" "infrastructure_vpc" {